33 Things To Do By Yourself When You Finally Get Some Alone Time

-Traveling is one of those things to do by yourself that serves as such an exploration in the subject of “you.”
-For the skiddish, traveling by yourself doesn’t have to mean across the world or something intimidating.
+Traveling is one of those things to do by yourself that'll teach you a lot about yourself For the skittish, traveling by yourself doesn’t have to mean jetting across the world.
 You can travel to a neighboring city or state and still learn so much about yourself.
 What do you love to do?
-Given the ability to design your own itinerary how would you fill it?
+Given the ability to design your itinerary how would you fill it?

-Traveling by yourself doesn’t translate into a trip spent alone either.
-One of the best birthday gifts I gave myself was a week-long vacation to the Dominican Republic, alone.
-However, after I arrived, I met so many people that I perhaps wouldn't have engaged with if I’d traveled there with a group or significant other.
-I traveled there alone, but I still made life-long friendships with people from all over the world.
+Traveling by yourself doesn’t mean a trip spent alone.
+One of the best birthday gifts I gave myself was a week-long solo vacation in the Dominican Republic.
+I met so many people that I likely wouldn't have if I’d traveled there with a group or significant other.
+I may have traveled there alone, but I made life-long friendships with people from all over the world.

 Hollywood has made major dough from art imitating life and the “solo journey.”
 For decades, evergreen films like Eat, Pray, Love (2010), Tracks (2014) and The Secret Life Of Walter Mitty (2013) have inspired movie-goers to take a trip of their own to find themselves.

-Everyday can be a treat yourself day but especially when you’re looking for things to do by yourself.
-If your budget permits break out that credit card and buy yourself something nice.
+Make every day can be a "treat yourself" day, especially when you’re looking for things to do by yourself.
+If your budget permits, break out that credit card and buy yourself something nice.
 Go get your hair and nails done.
-Plan out an extravagant evening with no intention of socializing with others.
-Sit down at a cozy bar, order a few drinks then treat yourself to a juicy steak or seafood at a fancy restaurant before hitting bed.
-Plan a full on spa day complete with massage and skin treatments.
-Anything you’ve held off doing, do it.
+Plan an extravagant evening by yourself.
+Sit down at a cozy bar, order a few drinks then treat yourself to a juicy steak or seafood at a fancy restaurant.
+Schedule a spa day complete with massage and skin treatments.
+Anything you’ve held off doing for yourself, do it.

 Draft up a hefty bucket list or find your current bucket list and start tackling it.
-There’s always so many things to do and what feels like so little time especially when you’re juggling work commitments and relationships.
-That is, unless you become more strategic about planning.
+There are so activities to try to do and so little time.

-HA!
-Get it?
-Han….solo..on an article about doing things by yourself?
-I realize I just ruined the joke so let’s move on.
-Just because you may usually go to the movies in groups or pairs doesn't mean you always have to.
+Moviegoing may traditionally be a social event but that doesn't mean it has to be.
 Want to watch that new rom-com when everyone’s pining for the next superhero movie?
 Go see it alone and you’ll be surprised by how much you don’t miss having others with you.

 6. Be Weird

 Everybody is weird.
-And, we’re even weirder when we’re alone, which is amazing.
-Even extroverts need some alone time just to decompress and do the things they feel they can’t when there’s an audience present.
-Got a horrible singing voice but still enjoy pretending to be the next Beyonce when singing in the shower?
-Go for it girl!
+And, we’re even weirder when we’re alone.
+Even extroverts need some alone time to decompress.
+Got a horrible singing voice but love singing in the shower?
+Go for it.
 Do you like to eat sardines and exfoliate your face while watching Youtube videos of cats knocking things off of tables?
 Do. it.

 Tired of freaking out every time your car makes a weird noise?
 Have you washed so much hair down your shower drain that you have a plumber on speed dial?
 Study DIY fixes to master some of these day to day issues.
-It can feel really empowering to know that you can rely on yourself if need.
-The late president John F. Kennedy even mentioned once in an interview that he grew up watching his mother fixing things around the house, not his dad!
+It can feel empowering to know that you can rely on yourself to get stuff done.
+The late President John F. Kennedy even mentioned once in an interview that he grew up watching his mother fixing things around the house, not his dad.

-Trust me on this one, this is simply one of the best things to do by yourself.
-Walk around in parts of the city where you’ve never been, or take a hike down the forest trail of a national park if you have one nearby.
+Trust me on this one.
+Going for long walks is one of the best things to do by yourself.
+Walk around areas of the city where you’ve never been.
+Or take a hike up a nearby trail.
 Sometimes having no goals is the best way to relax all you need to do is breath the fresh air and experience.
 Hell, if you walk too far you can just call an Uber to take you home.
 It’s okay, no one is judging.

-I adore cooking but I never do it because I’ve convinced myself I don’t have the time.
-In reality, the moments when I’m alone are great times to try quick recipes and just see if they end up tasting like poison or not.
-Cooking makes the list of great things to do by yourself because the reward is pigging out, oh and honing in your skill.
+I adore cooking but I never do because I’m convinced I don’t have time.
+In reality, the moments when I’m alone are great times to try quick recipes and see if they end up tasting like poison or not.
+Cooking makes the list of great things to do by yourself because the reward is pigging out, oh and honing your skill.
 Also, if you’re a thrifty grocery shopper you can save a ton of money by cooking for yourself more often than eating out.

 Do you know who’s the best person for you to talk to about life?
 You.
 Do you know who has the best advice for you?
 You.
-Make friends with yourself and spend precious moments alone sharing your thoughts out loud and talking yourself through questions you have.
-In your discussions, remember that the right answer for you for where you are is the one that feels the easiest.
+Make friends with yourself and spend precious moments alone sharing your thoughts out loud.
+Talk yourself through the questions you have.

 11. Binge Watch That Show

-Make binge watching that tv show your priority when you’re all by yourself, especially if you’re the only fan of it in your household.
-You want to just sit and enjoy want you want to enjoy without interruption on judging eyes.
-So what if you love cheesy-predictable rom-coms!
-You deserve to live!
+Make binge-watching that tv show your priority when you’re all by yourself, especially if you’re the only fan of the show in your household.
+Sit and enjoy your show without interruption on judging eyes.
+So what if you love cheesy-predictable rom-coms?
+You deserve to live.

-Similar to taking a walk alone, there’s such a draw to hopping in the car and having no place to be, especially when you live in an easily drivable city.
+Similar to taking a walk alone, there’s such a draw to hopping in the car and having no place to be.
 You’ll discover new areas, parks, and cafes while listening to your well-curated playlist.
-Plus, a lot of good thinking gets done in the car.
+Plus, a lot of good thinking happens during a drive.

-We all know sunrise and sunset can be a wonderful view from our bedroom windows and balcony with a cup of coffee.
-But ever tried gazing at them after taking a hike in a beautiful natural setting?
-The transition from darkness to light and vice versa with the sounds and smell of nature make for a really relaxing experience.
+We all know sunrise and sunsets can be a wonderful view from indoors.
+But have you ever tried gazing at them in nature?
+The transitions of light, the sounds, and the smells all make for a relaxing experience.
 What an amazing moment to give yourself.

-In fact, now that I look back, all those trips to my grandparents when I was a kid must have been because my parents wanted to do this all the time!
-Don’t invite anyone over the weekend; just sit in your pajamas, order a pizza and do whatever you want all day long!
-You’ll be surprised how good you feel the next day without even setting a foot outside.
+Don’t invite anyone over the weekend; just sit in your pajamas, order a pizza and do whatever you want all day long.
+You’ll be surprised how good you feel the next day without stepping even one foot outside.

-Solve a Rubik’s Cube, do a crossword or a sudoku puzzle, start playing chess, put together a 1000-piece jigsaw puzzle.
-As long as it’s an activity that is stimulating and not frustrating you’re on the right track.
+Solve a Rubik’s Cube, do a crossword or a sudoku puzzle, start playing chess, or put together a thousand-piece jigsaw puzzle.
+As long as it’s an activity that's mentally stimulating and satisfying, do it.

 I’m open to performing any Cher song for the amusement of my pets or couch pillows.
-Additionally, I’m open to acting out any scene for the amusement of my kitchen appliances.
-So what!
-I’m alone, I can do what I want and I want is my spotlight.
-Queue up your playlist
+I’m also open to acting out any scene for the amusement of my kitchen appliances.
+So what?
+I’m alone.
+I can do what I want and I want my spotlight.
+Queue up your playlist.

 18. Play With Your Pets

-This idea may not sound very fun when considering things to do by yourself, but it can certainly be the most relieving.
-Also, if you’re someone who’s private about money, the best time for you to sit down and dive into your bank balance may be when you’re alone.
-Spend time organizing our finances and strategizing because having a handle on your financial outlook can only feel refreshing and provide much-needed clarity.
+This activity may not sound like the most exciting of things to do by yourself, but it can certainly be the most relieving.
+Also, if you’re private about money, the best time for you to sit down and dive into your bank balance may be when you’re alone.
+Spend time organizing our finances and strategizing.
+Understanding your financials feels refreshing.

-Your mind and spirit and body are here to support you.
-Start taking care of them by moving your body.
+Your mind, spirit, and body are here to support you.
+Start taking care of them by exercising.
 You may consider practicing yoga or just going for a jog.
-You get to clear your mind by practicing meditation.
-Most of all these are activities you can simply start as you feel like and there are no rules.
+Or, you can clear your mind through practicing meditation.

-Books can literally take you to places you’ve never been to.
-Getting lost in the pages of a good book is a terrific way to relax and nourish your mind at the same time.
-If you’re anything like me you might let life get in the way of your imagination a bit too often.
+Books can take you to places you’ve never been to.
+Getting lost in the pages of a good book is a terrific way to relax and nourish your mind.
+If you’re anything like me, you might let life get in the way of your imagination a bit too often.
 When exploring things to do by yourself never forget that reading is an excellent option.

 24. Write Thank You Notes

-Writing letters to friends and family and expressing your appreciation for them can be incredibly therapeutic.
+Write letters to family and friends.
+Expressing appreciation can be incredibly therapeutic.
 It can instantly focus you on feel-good positive thoughts and it can also bring you closer to the people you care about.
-You don’t even need to actually send them if you don’t want to.
+You don’t even need to send the notes.
 The mere act of writing them is enough to feel amazing and improve your relationships.

 This one may be one of my most favorite things to do by myself.
-And, it’s never judgmental, it’s just interesting.
+It’s never judgmental, just interesting.
 There’s so much variety in people and when you observe others for a little while you come to understand that quite quickly.
-You’ll see hopeful faces, determined body language, cute couples young and old, kids driving their parents crazy and the list goes on.
+You’ll see hopeful faces, determined body language, cute couples, kids driving their parents crazy, the list goes on.
 You’ll feel more connected and a part of humanity in a present way as opposed to just digitally.

-Are you a creature of habit who has a crap ton of clothing but only really wears a handful of outfits?
-Are you hanging on to clothes because you might have a reason to wear them one day?
-What about all those clothes with the tags still on.
+Are you a creature of habit that hoards clothes?
 Pour a glass of wine, sit on your closet floor and consider donating or repurposing some of your unworn clothes.

 Cleaning out your closet is also a great activity to do by yourself because it can take an incredible amount of time.
 But, you get to rediscover what you have and even find old articles of clothing that you thought were lost forever.

-Get pruny in a long-hot bath.
-Prepare the bath with all of your essentials.
+Let your fingers prune in a long-hot bath.
 When I do set aside time to take a calm bath rather than just showering I grab my iPad and queue a show to watch.
 I light my candles.
-I pour essential oils, bath bomb, and epsom salt into the basin.
+I pour essential oils, bath bomb, and Epsom salt into the basin.
 I turn off the bathroom light but leave the hallway light on and I grab my exfoliants.
 When I reemerge my skin feels like a baby’s and I’m ready for bed.

 Spend time just staring at the wondrous night sky.
-Whenever I take a moment to gaze at the sky and see the moon and stars I feel instantly a part of something much bigger and miraculous.
-I’m reminded that if the earth can turn on its axis day after day like clockwork that my day to day issues surely have resolutions.
+Whenever I take a moment to gaze at the sky.
+I admire the moon and stars.
+I feel instantly a part of something much bigger.